 Jailbreaking your iPhone will void the warranty.
 It is not recommended to do so if you still have a warranty period remaining.

-Why People Jailbreak iPhones?
+Why do People Jailbreak iPhones?

+People have been jailbreaking Apple products for a while.
+We discussed it in our article on “why jailbreak Apple TV“.
 For now, let’s answer the question, “why to jailbreak iPhone?“ Here are 9 things in favor of jailbreaking:

 1. So you can install unauthorized iOS apps